ScreamingHawk/cosmos-influence-bot/README.md

 Request an API key from a member of the Influence development team via the [Influence Discord](https://discord.gg/pEeBHF8WsK).
 Populate the `INFLUENCE_API_KEY` value.

+Populate the `OPENSEA_API_KEY` with an API key [requested from OpenSea](https://docs.opensea.io/reference#request-an-api-key).
+This is optional, but recommended to avoid rate limiting.

+Populate `SALES_CHANNEL_ID` with the channel id you would like sales to appear in.

 ### Build

 Install `node` and `yarn`.